hipe/tmx/test_support/doc/issues/001-test-suite-architecture-and-conventions.md

-locally unique leading integer) is isomorphed into a flat list (stream) of test files in this manner: recursively from the root node, each node is visited in order according to its number (regardless of whether it is a branch or leaf node). as branch nodes are encountered in this manner they are descended into.
+locally unique leading integer) is isomorphed into a flat list (stream) of test files in this manner: recursively from the root node, each node is visited in order according to its number (regardless of whether it is a branch or leaf node; i.e, directory or file). as branch nodes are encountered in this manner they are descended into, repeated recursively.

 this system for expressing a "regression friendly" order is both univerally applicable and arbitrarily customizable to the specific use-cases and architecture choices of the particular project, regardless of frameworks used, etc.

+one or more tiny other points of sub-convention:

-  - subtrees of fixtures (of any shape) should generally occur "flatly" one level under the "test" directory.
+  - subtrees of fixtures (of any shape) should generally occur "flatly" one level under the "test" directory. (that is, we do not put them close to the test files that use them.)

+(EDIT: the above (newer content) may be largely redudant with the below.)